 The Margarita series is known for it’s natural branching habit, uniformity and nice flower shape.
 Size Margarita: 10-14″ tall x 10″ wide.

 4. Osteospermum ‘Serenity Peach Magic’

 5. Osteospermum ecklonis ‘Ostica Purple’

 7. Osteospermums make great trailing & hanging basket plants!

 Hope you enjoyed this post!

-As mentioned, breeders are constantly developing new Osteospermum varieties, focusing on bloom color, flower shape (eg: white/purple spoon flowers ,above) and heat tolerance.
-The species Ecklonis gets a lot of use and attention from plant breeders.
+As mentioned, breeders are constantly developing new Osteospermum varieties which focus on bloom color, flower shape (eg: white/purple spoon flowers shown above) and heat tolerance.
+The species, Ecklonis, gets a lot of use and attention from plant breeders.
 Here are several popular series of Ecklonis:

 - Bright Lights